Aunt Vom and the Great Feminist Uprising

 After five exhausting hours following two of them near the canal, I pounced with a cloth of muslin and wiped their brows.
 The woman sweep was a mite annoyed as she was getting ready to venture out, and in fairness, looked lovely in her finery.
 The man was deeply frustrated as he was practising the violin, while waiting for the bathroom.
 I was sent off on my way with an interesting volley of comments and the most expressive eyebrows.

 I finally got home to find Aunt Mary Jaffa sprawled on the moss bed, watching something suitably gloomy on Netflix.
 I was annoyed, she probably had not considered a thing called data allowance.
 I only have a twig router, which restricts me to five minutes of Upstart Crow per evening.
 The bloody woman had not only eaten this up, but no doubt incurred a massive bill.
+It didn’t surprise, really, Jaff was outside her bundle at birth.
 Note to self, find more twigs in the morning and bypass the connection.

 However, I concocted my brew, adding and stirring while the bats nodded their appreciation of my efforts.
 The toads rubbed their webbed hands in glee as it poured into the mould to cool.
 I chanted over it while it cooled, and let the full moon shine through upon the whole process.
 It was epic.